frifster/yougene/frontend/README.md

-# You-Gene Frontend
+# YouGene Frontend

-The frontend application for You-Gene, built with React, TypeScript, and Tailwind CSS.
+The frontend application for YouGene, built with React, TypeScript, and Tailwind CSS.

 ## Tech Stack